pgxn/rfcs/text/0005-release-certification.md

 [JWS], JSON Web Signature, represents content secured with digital signatures or Message Authentication Codes (MACs) using JSON-based data structures.
-This RFC proposes to us this standard to sign PGXN Releases.
+This RFC proposes to sign PGXN Releases with JWS.

 ### Process ###